Roshangedam/payomail/README.md

     print(f"Subject: {response['subject']}")
     print(f"Timestamp: {response['timestamp']}")

-    # If there was a failure, you can also print the error message
+    # If there was a failure, print the error message
     if response['status'] == 'Failure':
         print(f"Error Message: {response['error_message']}")

 ```

 ## Contributing 🤝

 Contributions are welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License 📄

-This project is licensed under the  License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments 🙌

 - Hat tip to anyone whose code was used
 - Inspiration
 - etc.

+This version of PayoMail supports email templates with dynamic values using the `HTMLTemplate` class.
+You can attach files from local paths or URLs using the `attach_file` method.